Citrix Managed Desktops

 The above diagram depicts the architecture for Citrix Managed Desktops.
 In the Citrix Managed Desktops solution, Azure subscription is managed by Citrix.
 Customer-managed Azure subscriptions and customer data center resources are owned and managed by the customer.
 The administrators have the power to provision and monitor VDAs from Citrix Cloud.
 End-users can access their desktops from anywhere, and any device.
 The above diagram is divided into four sections:

 Citrix Cloud: The Citrix Cloud hosts a complete control plane for Citrix Managed Desktops.
 Delivery Controllers, database instances, monitoring tools, and other infrastructure components are part of CMD.
-Apart from Citrix Managed Desktops, other services including Citrix Gateway service, Access Control, SD-WAN orchestrator, Content Collaboration, and other services are hosted on Citrix Cloud.
+Apart from Citrix Managed Desktops, other services including Citrix Gateway service, Secure Workspace Access, SD-WAN orchestrator, Content Collaboration, and other services are hosted on Citrix Cloud.

 Citrix-Managed Azure Platform: Citrix VDAs are provisioned on this platform.
 Windows server and client operating systems are hosted on this platform.
 This platform communicates with Citrix Cloud through Citrix Cloud Connectors.
 A pair of Cloud Connectors is hosted within a virtual network in each resource location.
 End-customers do not have access to the Citrix managed Azure subscription including Cloud Connectors.
 Therefore, Citrix is responsible for the performance and management of the Cloud Connectors.